23rd June 2020

 Dividends paid to a taxpayer that has exceeded the basic rate band incur tax at rates of 32.5% (higher rate) and 38.1% (additional rate).

-WHAT IS BEST FOR ME?
+WHAT IS BEST FOR YOU?

 The most tax-efficient way of distributing company profits is to take a low salary combined with dividends.